 In summary, the Charity makes substantial grants each year to the Battalion and the wider Regimental Family along with the provision of advice to help improve lives and individual or family situations.
 The Audited accounts are submitted to and displayed by the Charities Commission and can be viewed here.

-Simply click on the cover of the report you wish to read
+Simply click on the cover of the Charity Impact Report you wish to read